Shopping in Cape Town

 Markets in Cape Town

-Markets in Cape Town have become a mainstay for local fun.
-Expats won't find bustling souks or monstrous bazaars in the Mother City, but manageable niche markets have sprung up to offer everything from fresh produce and gourmet eats to collectible antiques and fantastic flea market finds.
+Markets have become a mainstay for local fun in Cape Town.
+Expats won't find bustling souks or monstrous bazaars in the Mother City, but manageable niche markets have sprung up to offer everything from fresh produce and gourmet eats to collectable antiques and fantastic flea market finds.
 There are scores of weekly markets of all types dotted throughout the city.